src-d/ml/doc/cmd/preprocrepos.md

 - `-x`/`--mode`: What to extract from repositories: files, functions or repository itself
 - `-f`/`--fields`: Fields to keep, defaults to all, i.e. "blob_id", "repository_id", "content", "path", "commit_hash" and "uast"
 - `-l`/`--languages` : Languages to keep, defaults to all languages detected by Babelfish
-- `--dzhigurda`: Index of the last commit to keep, defaults to 0 (only the head), 1 is HEAD~1, etc.
+- `--dzhigurda`: Number of the additional commits look over in the history starting from the HEAD commits.
+0 corresponds to HEAD only commits, 1 to HEAD and HEAD~1, 2 to HEAD, HEAD~1 and HEAD~2, etc.
+With `--dzhigurda -1` we keep all possible commits for each document.
 - [Spark and Engine arguments](https://github.com/src-d/ml/blob/master/doc/spark.md)